 I’m wrapping up the illustrations for another picture book, Charlotte the Scientist is Squished, written by Camille Andros, which will be published by Clarion Books in early 2017.
 Later that same year, my third picture book with Candlewick Press will be published (if all goes well!).
 It’s called Everything is an Elephant.
 I also do editorial illustrations and take occasional commissions for private illustrations and murals.
 You can always find my work at briannefarley.com and in-progress work on Instagram @briannehfarley.

 If you’d like to make art together sometime, I’m working with the lovely people at ELF to plan a few classes for kids and adults this summer.
 I also host a monthly art night, Workshop Social, at my co-working studio, Studio Smiths.
 Its a super casual night where about ten people get together and learn a new art-making skill, such as printmaking.
-We’re block printing textiles on April 5 and making pom pom mobiles on May 5.
+We’re blocking printing textiles on April 5 and making pom-pom mobiles on May 5.
 You can reserve a seat at studiosmiths.com/workshopsocial.
 I’m also doing a stationary printing class at the East Bay Library on April 7.
 It’s a busy month!

 Illustration above: SECRET TREE FORT.
 Copyright © 2016 by Brianne Farley.
 Reproduced by permission of the publisher, Candlewick Press, Somerville, MA.